 Space and Movement

 As are many things with System 13, distance is a fuzzy subject.
 Since System 13 tends to focus on action more than minutiae, it is more effective to deal with distance in broad strokes, rather than measuring everything out to the nearest inch.
-To this end, System 13 utilizes eight distinct categories of range, in order to help players judge approximately where characters are relative to events transpiring around them.
+To this end, System 13 utilizes eight distinct categories of range, to help players judge approximately where characters are relative to events transpiring around them.

 Contact: if something is in contact with a character, it is physically touching him or her.
 This can involve the ground one stands on, a vehicle they are riding in, or an enemy attempting to grab an item the character is holding - if not the character themselves!
 At such distances, one can whisper to another without anyone hearing, if they so choose - assuming no one in the area possesses super senses.

 Close Combat: when a character is adjacent to someone or something, they are in close proximity, but not quite physical contact.
 This can generally be considered anywhere within a dozen feet, give or take, allowing one to close to contact distance - or perhaps flee to near missile distance - within one exchange.
 One can readily discern fine details about a person or object that is at close combat distance.

 Near Missile: this distance class represents being close enough to a person or object that, if desired, one could strike them with a thrown object.
 This is the ideal zone from which one can attempt short-range weapon attacks, and is usually great for observing details regarding targets from a safe distance, since they can't immediately 'reach out and touch someone' in response.
 Not usually, anyway.

 Far Missile: while super-humans might be able to fling an object this far, distances of this sort are usually where medium-range weaponry take place - possibly that with a high rate of fire.
 Observation of targets is difficult at this range, at least without technical or ascendant assistance, since fine details are most often lost over the intervening distance.
 Communication at this range most often involves shouting.